MiDDiz/cl_chess/README.md

 Prepared for The Odin Project's Ruby Final Project

-### In order to play, cd to the lib folder and run 'ruby game.rb'
+### In order to play, run 'ruby game.rb' in your terminal or require game.rb in an irb session.

 ## Complete with all the special moves (en passant, castling, promotion)